gdesantiz7/foreign-exchange-futures-converter/README.md

 <img src="images/Screen Shot 2019-11-05 at 10.19.49 PM.png" width="500" height="70">

 Once all the above is input, only the bid on the outright will need to be updated with changes in price.
-The futures price will automatically update.
+The futures price and futures spread will automatically update.

 <img src="images/Screen Shot 2019-11-05 at 10.37.05 PM.png" width="500" height="165">

+With an increase in the outright price, futures is inversely affected.

 <img src="images/Screen Shot 2019-11-05 at 10.37.51 PM.png" width="500" height="165">